Are you thinking about getting into voiceover work? You’ll want to read this article that is devoted to that topic.

 If you decide to audition for royalty share projects, you’ll find some helpful tips about choosing a good project and managing your expectations in this post.
 It also links to my post about my audiobook marketing articles on the ACX blog.

 Auditioning on ACX is just one way to find work as a narrator.
 I listed 9 other ideas in this essay.
 One of those suggestions was to start your own audiobook production company.
 I did (!), and I outlined my steps for you here.
+One narrator made a spreadsheet of the top 50 books they had heard, researched the producers and publishers associated with them, and contacted all of them.
 Another option is to license the audio rights to a favorite book, cast yourself to narrate it, and publish it yourself!
 This article will give you inspiration for that approach.